 What we don’t: Less weather resistant and not as durable.

 One notable omission on the Ferrosi jacket is the lack of a helmet-compatible hood.
-The hood does adjust and cinch very easily—unlike the lightweight Arc’teryx Tenquille below—but many of the activities mentioned above are done with a helmet (at least safely done with a helmet).
+The hood does adjust and cinch very easily—unlike the lightweight Arc’teryx Tenquille below—but many of the activities mentioned above are done with a helmet.
 Additionally, the hand pockets are not set high enough to be harness compatible, but that does make them more convenient for day-to-day use.
-Aside from these nitpicks, the Ferrosi is our favorite lightweight softshell.
+Aside from these nitpicks, the Ferrosi is our favorite budget softshell, and it doesn’t hurt that that this longstanding piece has gotten an upgrade for 2019, with more durability and a trimmer, less boxy fit.
 For a warmer and tougher version of the jacket, check out the Winter Ferrosi below.

 See the Men's Outdoor Research Ferrosi See the Women's Outdoor Research Ferrosi

 What we like: Price and tons of color options.

 What we don’t: Boxy fit and drop in performance.

 The Apex Bionic 2 is casual first and performance second, which truthfully is what a lot of people want.
 If everyday wear is your priority, then this jacket should be near the top of your softshell list.
 The Bionic 2 has a regular fit (The North Face calls it “relaxed”), which translates to being a little boxy and less mobile than the other jackets here, but it works just fine for hiking, wearing around town, or reaching for that post-trip beer.